lorenzoreyes/Lorenzo-Reyes-Curriculum/README.md

 * Auxiliary to Professor Dr. Martin F. Böhmer (August - December 2014).
 >Class “General Theory of Law” by Dr. Martín F. at Universidad de San Andrés, Law School.

+# Interests
+> Rugby & Cinema.
+> Be part of projects that offer challenges to be creative related to finance, law regulation, web development and games.
+> Currently learning Rust.